MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 The algorithm chosen for this experiment was SKLearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">Logistic Regression</a>.
 I chose it because of it's simplicity with reasonable performance and familiarity during the earlier part of the course.

-I chose two hyperparameters **'C'** - the inverse of the regularization rate used to counteract model overfitting within a uniform range between 0.35 to 0.90 & **'max_iter'** - Maximum number of iterations to converge as a choice of any of the 3 values - 50,75,100.

-These ranges used for the hyperparameter search were based on earlier experiences to ensure efficient hyperparameter tuning as a balance between getting good quality results without spending too much time & resources wherever possible.
+I chose two hyperparameters **'C'** - the inverse of the regularization rate used to counteract model overfitting within a uniform range between 0.35 to 0.90 & **'max_iter'** - Maximum number of iterations to converge as a choice of any of the 3 values - 50, 75 & 100.
+These ranges used for the both the hyperparameters search were based on earlier experiences to ensure efficient hyperparameter tuning as a balance between getting good quality results without spending too much time & resources wherever possible.

-In my earlier Hyperdrive runs, I had also tried SKLearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html">RandomForestClassifier</a> with a choice of 3 hyperparameters - **'n_estimators'**, **'max_depth'**' & **'min_samples_split'**.
+In this project's earlier Hyperdrive runs, I had also tried SKLearn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html">RandomForestClassifier</a> with a choice of 3 hyperparameters - **'n_estimators'**, **'max_depth'**' & **'min_samples_split'**.
 Even though the accuracy results obtained in these runs were slightly better, due to paucity of time, I could not complete the model deployment of the same.
 As mentioned in the Project Improvement section below, plan to try out the same in the future.

 **Impact of Hyperdrive's chosen policies on Hyperparameter Tuning**